Opinion: The New York Knicks Should Trade For This Player To Save Their Season

-Opinion: The New York Knicks Should Trade For This Star Guard To Save Their Season
+Opinion: Trade?
+The New York Knicks Should Get This Shooting Guard To Save Their Season

 The New York Knicks started out the 2021-22 NBA season 5-1 in their first six games after going 41-31 last year.